SADFrancis/nextjs-nft-marketplace-fcc/README.md

 On the website, you can buy, sell, and update listings.
 The website is currently hosted on Heroku at [this link](https://sad-nftmarketplace.herokuapp.com/).

-The Github repository for the backend smart contract is located at [this link](https://github.com/SADFrancis/hardhat-nft-marketplace-fcc).
+The Github repository for the [backend](https://github.com/SADFrancis/hardhat-nft-marketplace-fcc).

-The Github repository for the Graph tools for indexing events is located at [this link](https://github.com/SADFrancis/graph-nft-marketplace-fcc).
+The Github repository for the [Graph Indexing tools](https://github.com/SADFrancis/graph-nft-marketplace-fcc).